anubra266/css-picons/.changeset/silver-pillows-clap.md

 ---

 - Add transform method for mutating icon svgs.
-- Add more ways of loafing icons.
+- Add more ways of loading icons.